Radiation - abdomen - discharge

-When you have radiation treatment, a health care provider draws colored markings on your skin.
+When you have radiation treatment, colored markings are drawn on your skin.
 Do not remove them.
-These show where to aim the radiation.
+These show your radiologist where to aim the radiation.
 If they come off, do not redraw them.
-Tell your doctor instead.
-These must stay there until your treatments are done.
+Tell your doctor.

 Wear loose-fitting clothing around your stomach and pelvis